What would your funeral song be?

 Modern funeral songs

-Not everyone wants to play baby boomer classics when they depart, and there’s a growing list of modern funeral songs that have fast become favourites.
+Not everyone wants to play baby boomer classics, and there’s a growing list of modern funeral songs that have fast become favourites.
 Robbie Williams’ ‘Angels’, from 1997, has entered the canon of great funeral songs.
 A more recent classic is Green Day’s ‘Wake Me Up When September Ends’ from 2004, which singer Billie Joe Armstrong wrote following his father’s passing.
 And for a moving piano ballad, Adele’s ‘Someone Like You’ from 2011 is a beautiful funeral song to consider.

 Humorous funeral songs